 Dheeraj Lal Hiralal Ambani, who is known as Dhirubhai Ambani.
 His fame is spread not only in India but also in the whole world.
-Dhirubhai Ambani’s name was in the list of successful businessmen who dared to dream and turned them into reality.
-And proved the whole world that if you believe in something you get it.
+Dhirubhai Ambani’s name was on the list of successful businessmen who dared to dream and turned them into reality.
+And proved to the whole world that if you believe in something you get it.

 Dhirubhai Ambani was such a personality of India, who not only earned a prominent reputation in the business world but also gave India a new identity in the field of industry.

 Born into a poor family, Dhirubhai dreamed of becoming a big businessman.
 And with his determination and hard work transformed his dream into reality.

 Dhirubhai Ambani was born on December 28, 1932, in the home of a Teacher from Chorwad, a small village near Junagadh, Gujarat.

 His mother Jamnaben was a domestic woman and his father Gordhanbhai Ambani was a simple teacher.
 For whom it was quite challenging to raise such a big family.
 At the same time, their jobs did not pay enough for the house expenses.
 In such a situation, it was difficult to get Dhirubhai’s education among four more siblings.

 Dhirubhai Ambani had to leave his high school studies in the middle due to the economic situation in his house.
 And he had to do small jobs with his father to support the family.

 Dhirubhai Ambani married Kokilaben of Gujarat, with whom two sons Mukesh Ambani and Ambani, and two daughters Nina Kothari and Deepti Salgaocar were born.